Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: RELATED WORKS

 \section{RELATED WORKS}

-\paragraph{Aligning LLMs with Human Preferences} Foundational Large Language Models are pre-trained on extensive textual corpora \citep{brown2020language,chowdhery2022palm,touvron2023llama}, which equips LLMs with world knowledge and facilitates their deployment in professional applications.
-Despite their excellent performance, LLMs suffer from generating outputs that deviate from human expectations (e.g., harmful responses and illegal suggestions) due to the significant amount of inappropriate content existing in unfiltered training data.
+\paragraph{Aligning LLMs with Human Preferences} Despite the excellent generalization capabilities, LLMs suffer from generating outputs that deviate from human expectations due to the significant amount of inappropriate content existing in unfiltered training data.
 To tackle this issue, a line of work focuses on aligning LLMs with human values \citep{xu2020recipes,ouyang2022training,bai2022constitutional,go2023aligning,korbak2023pretraining}.
-Specifically, \citet{ouyang2022training} align the LLM by using reinforcement learning from human feedback (RLHF \citep{christiano2017deep,stiennon2020learning}) to fine-tune pre-trained LLM with human preferences as the reward signal, which reduces the generation of toxic content. \citet{bai2022constitutional} train a less harmful system through the specification of a short list of principles and further improve the human-judged performance by introducing chain-of-thought style reasoning \citep{wei2022chain} in both supervised-learning and reinforcement-learning stage. \citet{go2023aligning} consider aligning LLMs as approximating a target distribution representing some desired behavior and accordingly propose a new framework for fine-tuning LLMs to approximate any target distribution through f-divergences minimization.
-In addition to aligning LLMs in the fine-tuning stage, \citet{korbak2023pretraining} propose pertaining LLMs with alternative objectives that guide them to generate text aligned with human preferences and significantly reduce the rate of generating undesirable content by using conditional training \citep{keskar2019ctrl}.
+Specifically, \citet{ouyang2022training} align LLMs by using reinforcement learning from human feedback \citep{christiano2017deep,stiennon2020learning} to fine-tune pre-trained LLM with human preferences as the reward signal, which reduces the generation of toxic content. \citet{bai2022constitutional} train a less harmful system through the specification of a short list of principles and further improve the human-judged performance by introducing chain-of-thought style reasoning \citep{wei2022chain} in fine-tuning stage.
+In addition to aligning LLMs in the fine-tuning stage, \citet{korbak2023pretraining} propose pertaining LLMs with alternative objectives that guide them to generate text aligned with human preferences and significantly reduce the generation of undesirable content by using conditional training \citep{keskar2019ctrl}.